Hendler/threebody/README.md

 - The LLM is a supplemental judge, not a generator.
 It scores candidates with a fixed rubric (fidelity, parsimony, physical plausibility, regime consistency, stability risk) and outputs JSON only.
 - The LLM can propose initial conditions within strict bounds to drive the `factory` loop.
 - Prompts and responses are logged for reproducibility; numeric metrics (MSE, rollout RMSE, divergence time) remain the primary ranking.
-- The rollout evaluator supports `euler` and `leapfrog`; the LLM can recommend which to use next, along with the GA fitness heuristic (`mse` vs `mse_parsimony`).
+- The rollout evaluator supports `euler` and `leapfrog`; the LLM can recommend which to use next, along with the discovery configuration (solver: `stls`/`lasso`/`ga` and key hyperparameters).
-- The LLM does not search equation space or fit coefficients; it only steers the loop (IC proposals, candidate ranking/interpretation, and next-step recommendations).
+- The LLM does not directly generate equations or fit coefficients; it steers the loop (IC proposals, candidate ranking/interpretation, and next-step recommendations).
 - If `.openai_key` exists in the working directory, it is used by default for `--llm-mode openai` and overrides `OPENAI_API_KEY`.
 - You can pass `--openai-key-file` to use a specific key file.
 - If no key file is found, `OPENAI_API_KEY` is used.
 Offline and `--llm-mode mock` are supported.
 - Create the key file with: `echo "sk-your-key" > .openai_key`.

 **Status**
 This repo now includes a working Rust workspace with `threebody-core` (library), `threebody-cli` (binary), and `threebody-discover` (discovery engine).
 The core simulator supports gravity + quasi-static EM, adaptive RK45 truth mode, and CSV + JSON sidecar output.
-The discovery engine runs a genetic search and can optionally use an LLM judge plus an end-to-end `factory` workflow.
+The discovery engine supports STLS/LASSO sparse regression (default) plus an optional GA baseline, and can optionally use an LLM judge plus an end-to-end `factory` workflow.

 **Quick Start**
 The intended flow is: